woocommerce/woocommerce-blocks/docs/testing/cart-checkout/taxes.md

 With taxes enabled:

 - [ ] You should see "Taxes" line in the cart or checkout.
-- [ ] If the user address or store settings country don't have taxes in it, the value will be 0.
+- [ ] If the user address or store settings country doesn't have taxes in it, the value will be 0.